-Samsung is keeping up with the curve on its Jelly Bean updating cycle, Motorola is still stuck on Ice Cream Sandwich.
+While Samsung is keeping up with the curve on its Jelly Bean updating cycle, Motorola is still stuck on Ice Cream Sandwich.
 Over the weekend, the company updated its plans on its Ice Cream Sandwich release schedule.
-They’ve officially set new timelines for devices like the Droid Bionic and the Xyboard.
+They’ve

-Jelly Bean has begun to roll out to Samsung‘s flagship phone, the Galaxy S III.
-We’ve heard that Jelly Bean would be coming to the S III in October, so it looks like it's getting an early head-start with users in Europe.
-Hopefully the US will be getting the update sooner than expected as well.
+According to reports from users over in Europe, Jelly Bean has begun to roll out to Samsung‘s flagship phone, the Galaxy S III.
+We’ve heard that Jelly Bean would be coming to the S III in October, so it looks like

 Apple has been getting a lot of backlash for its new native Maps app in iOS 6, which released earlier in the week.
 Many phone manufacturers have been taking advantage of the moment, including Nokia.
 Now, Motorola has taken their